statsig-io/docs/docs/statsig-warehouse-native/analysis-tools/data-privacy.md

 ## Data Retention

-Customer data contained within exposure events is retained for a maximum of 30 days purely for diagnostics and debugging purposes when using Statsig SDKs for assignment.
+Customer data contained within exposure events when using the SDK for assignment is retained for a maximum of 30 days purely for diagnostics and debugging purposes.
 Statsig will automatically remove any customer data no longer than 30 days after the events are sent to our system.